OrderFlow by Mentilead Back to Home

 Your Dashboard includes an interactive setup guide that walks you through the essential configuration steps.
 Each step shows a checkmark when complete, so you always know where you are in the process.

-- Add a quick order link — Add a navigation link to your store so customers can find the order page.
+3. Add a quick order link — Add a navigation link to your store so customers can find the order page.
 The Settings page provides your proxy URL and step-by-step instructions.
+If you completed the new install wizard, this step is pre-ticked because the wizard's final screen already handed you the link to copy — re-open the Settings page any time to grab it again.

 The setup guide stays on your Dashboard until all five steps are complete.
 You can work through them in any order, though we recommend following the sequence above for the smoothest experience.